-Pain after surgery is a normal part of recovery.
-Two to five days following a procedure may be more intense.
 Without proper pain management, you may be unable to sit, walk, or perform physiotherapy, which may slow your recovery.
 You may also be at a higher risk for blood clots and pneumonia.
-Pain pumps are one way to manage your pain as you recover.
+Pain pumps are one way to manage your pain as you recover, and come without many of the side effects of other pain management options.

 Why a pain pump after surgery?